Significant-Gravitas/AutoGPT/BULLETIN.md

 adding support for third-party services and more.
 See https://github.com/Significant-Gravitas/Auto-GPT-Plugins for instructions and available plugins.
 Specific plugins can be allowlisted/denylisted in .env.

+## Memory backend deprecation ⚠️
+The Milvus, Pinecone and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
+The Redis memory store was also temporarily removed but we aim to merge a new implementation before the next release.
+Whether built-in support for the others will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280